hakyimlab/PredictDb-nextflow/docs/usage.md

 Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits.
 If set in your user config file (`~/.nextflow/config`) then you don't need to specify this on the command line for every run.

+**NB:** Ensure mail or sendmail is set up correctly in your host before using this argument.

 ### `--email_on_fail`

 This works exactly as with `--email`, except emails are only sent if the workflow is not successful.